 Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Social media is huge.
-So huge, in fact, that today almost half the globe is active on one social media platform or another, with more joining in every day.
+So huge, in fact, that more than half the globe is active on one social media platform or another, with more joining in every day.
 This makes having a presence on social media essential for businesses as a way to connect directly with this large pool of potential customers through social media content.

 But how do you make the most of the opportunities out there, and set about creating the most effective content for promoting your goods and services to this audience?
 That’s where we come in.
 We’ve created a comprehensive, step-by-step social media marketing guide, with you in mind, so that whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered: